Artist Certificate in Performance

 The Artist Certificate in Performance program aspires to attract the most gifted and accomplished post-baccalaureate music students to the College of Charleston and mentor their development as professionals in performance.
 Public performance and musical growth, both in technique and artistry, are the focus of the program.
 The program will bridge training into a career as a professional artist or acceptance into graduate study in performance.
 It will also provide performance opportunities that foster and illustrate the integration of musicianship and performance practices, and will assist in identifying opportunities and preparations for competitions, graduate study, professional work, and other outlets for musical artists.

 The College of Charleston's Artist Certificate in Performance is a two-year, non-degree, post-baccalaureate program of study that addresses the needs of musicians who have completed their musical training at the undergraduate level but desire to continue their studies while preparing for professional performance careers or graduate school.
-Study is available in the following areas: piano, voice, violin, cello, and jazz.
+Study is available in the following areas: piano, voice, classical guitar, violin, cello, and jazz.

 Flexibility within the curriculum addresses the musical needs of each individual.
 The Artist Certificate in Performance program requirements, however, insure a consistency of subject matter that enables students to demonstrate individual growth in artistry and technical performance.